 You do not write a program.
 You only provide examples of what you want.
 The program will be synthesized automatically.

 In our lab we focus on engineering applications: have a look to our publications to know more about specific research topics.

-The Machine Learning Lab is directed by prof. Alberto Bartoli, assisted by prof. Eric Medvet, and hosts PostDocs, PhD students and MS students: check the opportunities.
-Read also our blog to know more about lab life.
+The Machine Learning Lab is directed by prof. Alberto Bartoli, assisted by prof. Eric Medvet, and hosts PostDocs, PhD students and LM, LT students: check the opportunities.